ERICA: Improving Entity and Relation Understanding for Pre-trained Language Models via Contrastive Learning: Analysis

 \subsection{Ablation Study}

+To demonstrate that the superior performance of \ourmodel is not owing to its longer pretraining (2500 steps) on masked language modeling, we include a baseline by optimizing $\mathcal{L}_{\text{MLM}}$ only (removing the Next Sentence Prediction (-NSP) loss~\citep{devlin2018bert}).
+In addition, to explore how $\mathcal{L}_\text{ED}$ and $\mathcal{L}_\text{RD}$ impact the performance, we keep only one of these two losses and compare the results.
+Lastly, to evaluate how intra-sentence and inter-sentence entity pairs contribute to RD task, we compare the performances of only sampling intra-sentence entity pairs ($\mathcal{L}_{\text{RD}}^{\scriptscriptstyle \mathcal{T}^{+}_{s}, \mathcal{T}^{+}_{s}}$) or inter-sentence entity pairs ($\mathcal{L}_{\text{RD}}^{\scriptscriptstyle \mathcal{T}^{+}_{c}, \mathcal{T}^{+}_{c}}$), and sampling both of them ($\mathcal{L}_\text{RD}$) during pre-training.
+We conduct experiments on DocRED, WikiHop (masked version) and FIGER.
+For DocRED and WikiHop, we show the results on 10\% splits and the full results are left in the appendix.

-To explore how $\mathcal{L}_{ED}$ and $\mathcal{L}_{RD}$ impact the performance of \ourmodel, we test on DocRED, WikiHop (masked version) and FIGER by using only one of these two losses and compare the results.
-In addition, we also investigate how single-sentence entity pairs ($\mathcal{L}_{RD}^{single}$) and cross-sentence entity pairs ($\mathcal{L}_{RD}^{cross}$) contribute to $\mathcal{L}_{RD}$ by sampling only one of them during pre-training.
-For fair comparison, we also include a baseline by training MLM only.
-As shown in Table \ref{tab:ablation}, for DocRED and FIGER, either $\mathcal{L}_{RD}$ or $\mathcal{L}_{ED}$ is beneficial, and combining them further improves the performance; For WikiHop, $L_{ED}$ dominates the improvement while $L_{RD}$ hurts the performance slightly.
-This is possibly because reading comprehension resembles the tail entity discrimination process of $L_{ED}$ more in pre-training phase, while the relation discrimination process of $L_{RD}$ may have a little conflict.
-Also, for $L_{RD}$, both single-sentence and cross-sentence entity pairs contribute, which demonstrate that incorporating both of them are beneficial for PLMs to understand entities and relations in the text.
+From the results shown in Table \ref{tab:ablation}, we can see that: (1) extra pretraining (-NSP) only contributes a little to the overall improvement.
+(2) For DocRED and FIGER, either $\mathcal{L}_\text{ED}$ or $\mathcal{L}_\text{RD}$ is beneficial, and combining them further improves the performance; For WikiHop, $\mathcal{L}_\text{ED}$ dominates the improvement while $\mathcal{L}_\text{RD}$ hurts the performance slightly, this is possibly because question answering more resembles the tail entity discrimination process, while the relation discrimination process may have conflicts with it.
+(3) For $\mathcal{L}_\text{RD}$, both intra-sentence and inter-sentence entity pairs contribute, which demonstrates that incorporating both of them is necessary for PLMs to understand relations between entities in text comprehensively.
+We also found empirically that when these two auxiliary objectives are only added into the fine-tuning stage, the model does not have performance gain.
+The reason is that the size and diversity of entities and relations in downstream training data are limited.
+Instead, pre-training with distant supervision on a large corpus provides a solution for increasing the diversity and quantity of training examples.